AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Certificate operations/DescribeCdnCertificateDetail.md

 # DescribeCdnCertificateDetail

-Queries the detailed information about the SSL certificate.
+Queries the detailed information about an SSL certificate.

 The maximum number of times that each user can call this operation per second is 20.